How Long Do Electric Toothbrushes Last? (+Lifespan Increase Tips)

 Studies have shown that electric toothbrushes can better remove plaque compared to manual toothbrushes.

-Moreover, there is now a greater selection of electric toothbrushes, such as charcoal-containing electric toothbrushes
+Moreover, there is now a greater selection of electric toothbrushes, such as charcoal-containing electric toothbrushes.

 One of the most common questions people have when investing in an electric toothbrush is how long it will last until it needs to be replaced.